-- Lean towards your dog, and let him do the rest.
-He should be eager to lick the treat from your cheek.
+- Lean towards your dog, and let your dog do the rest.
+The dog should be eager to lick the treat from your cheek.

 - Practice this dog trick for a few minutes several times a day.
 It won't be long before your dog comes over to give you a big kiss every time you give the command!